chenhao-ye/adw/README.md

 - One must do `init` before any `build`.
 - Before running LevelDB for uFS (regardless which trace), one must compile LevelDB with uFS's APIs first.
 Same for ext4.

-When using ADW, the user provides a configuration file `adw.yaml`, located at the top-level directory of the uFS codebase (just like `Dockerfile` and `Makefile`). `adw.yaml` describes the tree-like workflow above and specifies what scripts/shell commands to run for each path from a predicate to a leaf (e.g. `init`, `build/leveldb/ufs`, `run/leveldb/ufs/ycsb-a`).
-The detailed tutorials of `adw.yaml` can be found [here](doc).
+When using ADW, the user provides a configuration file `adw.yaml`, located at the top-level directory of the uFS codebase (just like `Dockerfile` and `Makefile`). `adw.yaml` describes the tree-like workflow above and specifies what shell commands to run for each path from a predicate to a leaf (e.g. `init`, `build/leveldb/ufs`, `run/leveldb/ufs/ycsb-a`).
+The detailed tutorials of `adw.yaml` can be found [here](docs/README.md).

 ADW will load `adw.yaml` and enforce the constraints for you.
 For example, if you `build` without `init`: